IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 -   Incorporate Authorization Token [ITI-72]: In this case the access token has already been obtained and is communicated as part of the HTTP RESTful transaction for some other profile or service.
 With this token the Authorization Client indicates that the HTTP RESTful transaction has been authorized by the Authorization Server.
 The Resource Server will validate the client's token with associated claims and enforce configured access policies before serving the request.

--   When the Incorporate Authorization Token [ITI-72] is used with a FHIR server, an Authorization Client shoul query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
+-   When Incorporate Authorization Token [ITI-72] is used with a FHIR server, an Authorization Client should query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
 The element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) will be populated with the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".

 #### 34.1.1.2 Authorization Server